Meat Loaf: 1990s

-Following the success of Meat Loaf's touring in the 1980s, he and Steinman began work during December 1990 on Bat Out of Hell II: Back into Hell which was released in September 1993.
+Following the success of Meat Loaf's touring in the 1980s, he and Steinman began work during December 1990 on Bat Out of Hell II: Back into Hell; the album was released in September 1993.
 The immediate success of Bat Out of Hell II led to the sale of over 15 million copies, and the single "I'd Do Anything for Love (But I Won't Do That)" reached number one in 28 countries.
-In March 1994, at the 36th Annual Grammy Awards, Meat Loaf won the Grammy Award for Best Rock Vocal Performance, Solo for "I'd Do Anything for Love".
+In March 1994, at the 36th Annual Grammy Awards, Meat Loaf won the Grammy Award for Best Rock Vocal Performance, Solo for "I'd Do Anything for Love."
 This song stayed at No. 1 in the UK chart for seven consecutive weeks.
-The single featured a female vocalist who was credited only as "Mrs. Loud".
+The single featured a female vocalist who was credited only as "Mrs. Loud."
 Mrs. Loud was later identified as Lorraine Crosby, a performer from England.
 Meat Loaf promoted the song with American vocalist Patti Russo, who performed lead female vocals on tour with him.
 Also in 1994, he sang the U.S. national anthem "The Star-Spangled Banner" at the Major League Baseball All-Star Game.
 He released the single "Rock and Roll Dreams Come Through", which reached No. 13 in the United States.

 In 1995, Meat Loaf released his seventh studio album, Welcome to the Neighborhood.
 The album went platinum in the United States and the United Kingdom.
 It included three singles that hit the top 40, including "I'd Lie for You (And That's the Truth)" (which reached No. 13 in the United States and No. 2 in the UK), and "Not a Dry Eye in the House" (which reached No. 7 in the UK chart).
 I'd Lie for You (And That's the Truth) was a duet with Patti Russo, who had been touring with Meat Loaf and singing on his albums since 1993.
 Of the twelve songs on the album, two are written by Steinman.
 Both are cover versions, the "Original Sin" from Pandora's Box's Original Sin album and "Left in the Dark" first appeared on Steinman's own Bad for Good as well as the 1984 album Emotion by Barbra Streisand.
 His other singles, "I'd Lie for You (And That's the Truth)" and "Not a Dry Eye in the House", were written by Diane Warren.

 In 1998, Meat Loaf released The Very Best of Meat Loaf.
 The album featured three new songs co-written by Steinman – two with Andrew Lloyd Webber and one with Don Black, "Is Nothing Sacred", released as a single.
 The single version of this song is a duet with Patti Russo, whereas the album version is a solo song by Meat Loaf.